 Collaboratory for Resiliency and Recovery

-Dr. Schneider has been appointed by Honorable NY Governor Andrew Cuomo to NY Respond Commission (2012-), created in response to Hurricane Sandy; the National Academy of Sciences, Offshore Windfarm Health and Safety Standards Committee (2012-2013); Regional Volunteer Hazmat Team Chemist (1997-2001); OSHA Regional 2 Technical PI for Regional Education Center (resource for OSHA for NY, NJ, PR, & VI & Voluntary Protection Program Mentor (1999-); Genesee Valley Safety Conference Elected Board Member (1997-) Treasurer (2009-); USEPA Environmental Education grant reviewer (5 years); NYS Pollution Prevention grant proposal reviewer (3 years).
-Dr. Schneider is also an active member of the American Industrial Hygiene Association, American Board of Industrial Hygiene- Diplomate Level (21 years, continuous), American Society of Safety Engineers, Air and Waste Management Association, Military Operations Research Society- Decision Systems (MORS), Great Lakes Hazard Coalition.
+Dr. Schneider is very involved in her professional community, and an abbreviated list follows: She serves on the US TAG 268 of the ISO 37101 standard.
+Dr. Schneider was appointed by Honorable NY Governor Andrew Cuomo to NY Respond Commission in 2012.
+She has served on the National Academy of Sciences, Offshore Windfarm Health and Safety Standards Committee (2012/3); OSHA Regional 2 Center Technical PI, Genesee Valley Safety Conference Executive Board Member (1997-) Treasurer (2009- 2017); Dr. Schneider is a 25 year diplomate of the American Board of Industrial Hygiene, (comprehensive practice, CP#7273), a member of the American Industrial Hygiene Association, American Society of Safety Engineers, Air and Waste Management Association, Military Operations Research Society - Risk & Decision Systems (MORS), and the Great Lakes Hazard Coalition.

 Dr. Carol Romanowski is an industrial engineer with expertise in data mining and advanced data analysis.
 She joined RIT in 2005, and is currently a professor in Computer Science within the Golisano College of Computing and Information Sciences, where she teaches graduate classes in data mining and data preparation.
 Dr. Romanowski is also affiliated with the Computing Security department and the PhD program, and is supervising several master’s level students working on projects in critical infrastructure protection.
 She has worked on grants funded by the LMI, the Department of Labor, DHS, NSF, and MIT/Lincoln Labs.